deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18693/index.md

 ![](figures/figures_15_0.png)

-> 🔼 The figure illustrates the overall process of the ScaleQuest method, starting from training question generators to constructing the final dataset.
+> 🔼 This figure shows the overview of the ScaleQuest method, illustrating the question generation process from scratch, question generation, and final data construction.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Overview of our ScaleQuest method.